FIT + mt-sDNA - Cologuard

 Sample Collection

-You’ll place the included bucket under your toilet seat to collect your stool.
-After your bowel movement, you’ll swab a small sample from the stool for the FIT portion of the test.
-The entire sample is sealed carefully and sent in the prepaid box for lab analysis within 3 days or 72 hours of collection.
+Place the included bucket under your toilet seat to collect your stool.
+After your bowel movement, swab a small sample from the stool for the FIT portion of the test.
+The entire sample is sealed carefully and sent in the prepaid box for lab analysis within 72 hours of collection.

 Test Results and Next Steps